strbrgr/jochen/content/posts/road-to-512kb.md

 To get to <10kB I needed to prioritize.
 Yes, 70kB of JavaScript are unnecessary for a static website.
 Yes, 46kB for fonts don't need to be part of the final build either.
 I decided to dump both SvelteKit and fonts.

 Dumping JavaScript left me with bare CSS and HTML, which are exactly the right tool for my project.
 To make my life easier I chose 11ty, a static site generator (SSG).
 Setup was easy and I was productive sooner compared to other SSG alternatives.
-I am able to write content in `markdown` and have it compile to `html`.
+I am able to write content in markdown and have it compile to html.

 Removing special fonts reduced the build by another 30% for each (uncached) request.
 The font-sets that I defined are the following and should cover +95% of users due to fallback fonts:

-- Regular Text: `Optima, Candara, "Noto Sans", source-sans-pro, sans-serif;`
+- Serif Text: Iowan Old Style, Apple Garamond, Baskerville, Times New Roman, Droid Serif, Times, Source Serif Pro, serif, Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol ;
+- Sans-serif Text: -apple-system, BlinkMacSystemFont, avenir next, avenir, segoe ui, helvetica neue, helvetica, Cantarell, Ubuntu, roboto, noto, arial, sans-serif;
-- Code Blocks: `Menlo, Monaco, "Andale Mono", "lucida console", "Courier New", monospace;`
+- Code Blocks: Menlo, Consolas, Monaco, Liberation Mono, Lucida Console, monospace;

 I saved another couple kB's by using an emoji as favicon instead of creating one that takes up additional space.
 My website is hosted on GitHub with an automatic deploy pipeline.
-Access from within North America should be fast.
+Access from within North America is as fast as it gets.

 As of now, 07/27/2024, transferred size via [Cloudflare](https://radar.cloudflare.com/scan/63f2b9d8-c74b-47f2-b5cd-7c62dea67755/network) shows the following:
 | URL | Size |